Report an accessibility problem

 Biopsychology, Brain, Neurodegeneration, Neuroscience, approved for STEM-OPT extension, neurobiology

-Recent breakthroughs have revolutionized our understanding of the biological basis of nervous system functions.
-Are you interested in learning more?
-Do you want to conduct innovative research in neuroscience?
-This program provides a foundation to help you start a career in a wide variety of related fields.
+Recent breakthroughs have revolutionized our understanding of how the nervous system works at a biological level.
+Are you interested in exploring these discoveries?
+Do you aspire to conduct innovative research in neuroscience?
+This program equips you with a strong foundation for launching a career across a wide variety of neuroscience-related fields

 In the Master of Science program in neuroscience, students acquire advanced knowledge on fundamental neuroscientific concepts, the neurobiological substrates of behavior, and next-generation experimental techniques for studying brain function.
 An important underlying theme of the program is understanding the genetic, molecular, cellular and circuit-level changes associated with neurodegenerative diseases, altered brain development and neuropsychiatric disorders.